 To be eligible, a project must be registered under the

-Carbon Credits (Carbon Farming Initiative - Measurement of Soil Carbon Sequestration in Agricultural Systems) Methodology Determination 2018 (measured Soil Carbon method).
+Carbon Credits (Carbon Farming Initiative - Estimation of Soil Organic Carbon Sequestration using Measurement and Models) Methodology Determination 2021.
 Both conditionally and unconditionally registered projects may be eligible.
 An individual soil project will only be eligible to receive one advance payment.

 The project proponent or agent must not have done the baseline soil sampling prior to the announcement of the advance payment on 23 July 2020.
 Where a project has not previously received an advance payment and has already conducted baseline soil sampling, the project may still be eligible if it is expanding soil carbon activities to a new area of land that requires new baseline soil sampling.

-measured Soil Carbon method, project proponents are already required to prepare a baseline soil sampling plan and provide it to the Clean Energy Regulator.
+Under the 2018 and 2021 soil carbon methods, project proponents are required to prepare a baseline soil sampling plan and provide it to the Clean Energy Regulator.
 The data requirement for the advance payments for soil projects will, to the extent possible, build on this existing data requirement.

 If projects receive the advance payment, contract holders will need to ensure either they or the proponents provide soil data from baseline and subsequent soil carbon testing and share specific site management information and changed management practices with the Clean Energy Regulator.
-This data will need to be provided in an agreed format until the Carbon Abatement Contract has been fulfilled and will be shared with the Department of Industry, Science, Energy and Resources and the Department of Agriculture, Water and the Environment to help inform the development of new soil carbon ERF methods and other soil carbon activities.
+This data will need to be provided in an agreed format until the Carbon Abatement Contract has been fulfilled and will be shared with the Department of Industry, Science, Energy and Resources and the Department of Agriculture, Water and the Environment to help inform soil carbon activities.